tritonJS826/masters-way/mw-server/apiAutogenerated/general/docs/HealthAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDevResetDbGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiHealthcheckGetRequest struct via the builder pattern

 ### Return type

- (empty response body)
+**map[string]string**

 ### Authorization